felangel/bloc/docs/flutterbloccoreconcepts.md

 [bloc_listener.dart](_snippets/flutter_bloc_core_concepts/bloc_listener_explicit_bloc.dart.md ':include')

-If you want fine-grained control over when the listener function is called you can provide an optional `condition` to `BlocListener`.
-The `condition` takes the previous bloc state and current bloc state and returns a boolean.
-If `condition` returns true, `listener` will be called with `state`.
-If `condition` returns false, `listener` will not be called with `state`.
+For fine-grained control over when the `listener` function is called an optional `listenWhen` can be provided. `listenWhen` takes the previous bloc state and current bloc state and returns a boolean.
+If `listenWhen` returns true, `listener` will be called with `state`.
+If `listenWhen` returns false, `listener` will not be called with `state`.

 [bloc_listener.dart](_snippets/flutter_bloc_core_concepts/bloc_listener_condition.dart.md ':include')